-Milling operations progressed during the first quarter of 2019 on an extended dayshift basis.
-As planned, a second shift was added in the second quarter to process the increasing quantities of feed expected to be available.
-Additional milling shifts are planned to be added in the third quarter.
+Milling operations progressed during the second quarter of 2019 on an extended dayshift basis, as feed became available.
+As expected, a second shift was added early in the second quarter.
+Additional milling shifts are expected to be added in the fourth quarter, when training of additional personnel is complete.
 The plant is currently running on a batch basis from a stockpile of underground vein material plus additional feed produced from on-vein development operations.
+The processing plant, which was used formerly for open-pit operations, has had the benefit of a recent upgrade and further upgrades are planned.